 The University will protect the confidentiality of victims.
-Only those who need to know the identity for the purposes of investigating the crime, assisting the victim, or disciplining the perpetrator will know the victim's identity.
+Only those who need to know the identity for the purpose of investigating the crime, assisting the victim, or disciplining the perpetrator will know the victim's identity.
+In certain situations, individuals may not be able to report an incident confidentially because some university employees are required to share the information under the Title IX Policy.